AnythingOT/LLM4UDT/README.md

 # LLM4UDT

-A local web app that generates and optimizes Rockwell ControlLogix **User-Defined Data Types** (UDTs) for export to Studio 5000 as `.L5X` files.
+A local AI powered web app that generates and optimizes Rockwell ControlLogix **User-Defined Data Types** (UDTs) for export to Studio 5000 as `.L5X` files.

 Three input modes: